Zevere/Zevere-Specs/docs/web-api/v1-alpha2.md

 ### Authentication

 Clients can get a Base64 encoded token in login and register process.
 This token should be provided when necessary as HTTP basic authorization header in the form of `Authorization: Basic {token}`.
-Requests that require authentication(indicated by _Requires Auth_) and do not have this header, will result in a _401 Unauthorized_ response.
+All request require this header unless otherwise noted.
+Requests that do not have this header, will result in a _401 Unauthorized_ response.

 ### Errors